 About the Editors:

-Aziz Choudry is associate professor in the Department of Integrated Studies in Education at McGill University and visiting professor at the Centre for Education Rights and Transformation, Faculty of Education, University of Johannesburg.
-He is author of Learning Activism: The Intellectual Life of Contemporary Social Movements (University of Toronto Press, 2015), coauthor of Fight Back: Workplace Justice for Immigrants (Fernwood, 2009), and coeditor of Learning from the Ground Up: Global Perspectives on Social Movements and Knowledge Production (Palgrave Macmillan, 2010), Organize!
-Building from the Local for Global Justice (PM Press/Between the Lines, 2012), and NGOization: Complicity, Contradictions and Prospects (Zed Books, 2013).
-He serves on the board of the Immigrant Workers Centre, Montreal.
+Aziz Choudry (1966-2021) was associate professor in the Department of Integrated Studies in Education at McGill University and visiting professor at the Centre for Education Rights and Transformation, Faculty of Education, University of Johannesburg.
+He is the author of Learning Activism: The Intellectual Life of Contemporary Social Movements (University of Toronto Press, 2015); coauthor of Fight Back: Workplace Justice for Immigrants (Fernwood, 2009); and coeditor of Learning from the Ground Up: Global Perspectives on Social Movements and Knowledge Production (Palgrave Macmillan, 2010); Organize!
+Building from the Local for Global Justice (PM Press/Between the Lines, 2012); and NGOization: Complicity, Contradictions and Prospects (Zed Books, 2013).
+He served on the board of the Immigrant Workers Centre, Montreal.